centrifugal/centrifugo/docs/content/faq.md

 ### Message delivery model

 The model of message delivery of Centrifugo server is at most once.
-With recovery feature on it's possible to achieve at least once guarantee.
+With recovery feature enabled it's possible to achieve at least once guarantee.
 After network disconnects client have an option to recover missed messages from in-memory message stream that Centrifugo maintains.

 Without recovery feature on a message you send to Centrifugo can be theoretically lost while moving towards your clients.
 Centrifugo tries to do the best effort to prevent message losses on a way to online clients, but you should be aware of possible message loss.
 Your application should tolerate this.